The Raid 2: Plot

-Uco secretly meets with Bejo and agrees to secretly finance Bejo in a war with the Goto family.
-In gratitude, Bejo rounds up members of the prison riot and allows Uco to kill them.
-Prakoso, Bangun's eldest enforcer, is recruited to protect the family from Bejo as Uco attempts to convince him to join the war.
-After dismissing Uco, Prakoso is attacked by Bejo's hitmen and eventually killed by the Assassin, Bejo's top enforcer.
-Uco attempts to convince Bangun that Prakoso's death was caused by the Goto but he refuses to retaliate.
-In a meeting between Bangun and Goto, Uco lashes out in anger, embarrassing Bangun into conceding territory.
-Bangun later beats Uco for disrupting the peace between the two organizations.

-Rama escapes an ambush by Reza's corrupt cops and is urgently called to Bangun's office by Eka.
-Bejo arrives with the Assassin and his henchmen and Uco kills his father and wounds Eka.
-Rama intervenes, giving Eka the chance to escape, but is subdued by the Assassin and is driven away to be executed.
-Eka becomes critically injured as he rescues Rama.
-A dying Eka reveals that he knew Rama was working undercover, proclaimed that he's not a criminal, and asks Rama to take down the entire underworld.
-Meanwhile, Goto's henchman, Ryuichi, informs Goto of Uco's killing of Bangun and that Reza is meeting Bejo and Uco.
-Enraged, Goto declares war on Bejo, Uco, and Reza.
+To fabricate a pretext for war, Bejo's hitmen kill Prakoso, Bangun's loyal enforcer.
+Pinning the attack on Gotō, Uco asks Bangun to retaliate, but Bangun refuses.
+In a meeting between Bangun and Gotō, Uco lashes out in anger, embarrassing Bangun, who concedes territory to maintain the peace.
+Later in his office, Bangun beats Uco for insubordination.
+When Bejo storms the office with his henchmen, Uco kills his father and wounds his father's right-hand man Eka.
+Having recently survived an ambush by Reza's corrupt cops, Rama intervenes, allowing Eka to escape, but is subdued and driven away to be executed.
+Eka saves Rama and, as he lies dying, reveals himself to be a fellow undercover officer, and asks Rama to take down the entire underworld.
+Meanwhile, Gotō is informed of Bangun's killing and that Reza is shifting his allegiance to Bejo and Uco.
+Enraged, Gotō declares war on Bejo, Uco, and Reza.

-Rama calls Bunawar, who instead claims that Eka is a traitor.
-He also informs him that the commissioner was killed and that a meeting will be held between Reza, Bejo, and Uco at Bejo's restaurant.
-After being assured that his family is safe, Rama singlehandedly attacks the restaurant, killing all of Bejo's henchmen, including the Assassin.

-Uco discovers Rama's bug in his wallet and that Bejo carries the same tattoo as the prison rioters, realizing that he had been set up.
-Bejo pulls out a shotgun and shoots Rama as he arrived at the meeting.
-He attempts to throw a gun to Reza but it is intercepted by Uco, who kills Reza and Bejo, who he believes planted the bug.
-Uco begins firing at Rama but he fatally stabs Uco.
-As Bunawar makes his way to the restaurant, Rama encounters Goto's men, led by Goto's son Keichi.
-Keichi smirks as he silently offers a deal to Rama, who definitively declines.
+Rama calls Bunawar, who claims that Eka had gone rogue, and informs Rama that Reza is meeting Bejo and Uco at Bejo's restaurant.
+After being assured that his family is safe, Rama storms the restaurant, singlehandedly dispatching all of Bejo's henchmen.
+Uco, noticing that Bejo carries the same tattoo as the prison rioters and realizing that he had been set up, kills both Reza and Bejo amid the chaos.
+He then fires at Rama but Rama stabs him dead.
+As Bunawar makes his way to the restaurant, a badly wounded Rama encounters Gotō's men, led by Gotō's son Keiichi.
+An impressed Keiichi offers a deal to Rama, presumably a position within the yakuza.
+Rama declines, claiming that he is done.